 In the UK capercaillie are only found in Scotland.
 They are part of a global population extending from Russia to Scandinavia and across Europe from the Black Forest to the Pyrenees.

-Capable of reaching a grand old age of 6, male capercaillie can hold territories of up to 50 hectares.
-Each spring they attend lek sites in the forest to perform a display of pops, whistles and flutter jumps to attract the attention of females.
+Capable of reaching a grand old age of six, male capercaillie can hold huge territories in the forest.
+Each spring they attend lek sites; used by capercaillie for generations, to perform a display of pops, whistles and flutter jumps to attract the attention of females.

 Chicks will hatch from late May and be fed on a diet of insects by their mother.
 If we experience a wet spring insects can be in short supply.
 This can lead chicks to starve.
 Others may die of cold or be eaten by predators; typically only one chick per brood will make it to adulthood.

 Making it off the forest floor and into the branches is a big step towards relative safety for chicks, who are able to fly within two to three weeks of hatching.

 By September they're independent of their mother and in order not to compete for food and avoid inbreeding, they'll disperse from where they were born.
 Females will often travel further than males; if habitat is available they'll make a new start up to 30km away.

 The State of Nature Report 2019 provides the best available insight into Scotland’s biodiversity and clearly sets out the grave threats to Scotland’s wildlife.
 The report confirms that one in nine species, including capercaillie, are now threatened with extinction.